×

 If you are thinking about moving to Hoi An, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Hoi An can vary greatly depending on the type of accommodation.
 For a one-bedroom apartment in the city center, the monthly rent can be quite affordable.
 However, for a larger apartment or a house in the same area, the cost can be significantly higher.
 If you choose to live outside the city center, the cost of housing can be considerably lower.
-Additionally, buying property in Hoi An can be quite expensive, especially for prime locations in the city center or near the beach," replied a member in Hoi An.
+Additionally, buying property in Hoi An can be quite expensive, especially for prime locations in the city center or near the beach," remarked one expat in Hoi An, Vietnam.

 Should I buy or rent a home in Hoi An?